kermitt2/grobid/doc/Install-Grobid.md

 ##Getting GROBID

+###Prerequisites
+**libxml2**: GROBID is currenly shipped with all the needed libraries (Mac and Linux 32/64 bit). libxml2 is required by pdf2xml, and is normally shipped by default on all standard installation (Ubuntu, Mac OSX, etc).
+For minimal or cloud based / container system like Linode, AWS, Docker, etc might not be installed by default.

 ###Latest stable release

 The latest stable release of GROBID is version ```0.4.0``` which can be downloaded as follow: